Bill-Gray/PDCursesMod/docs/MANUAL.md

 Default chtypes have enough character bits to support the full range of Unicode,  all attributes,  and 2^20 = 1048576 color pairs.
-Note,  though, that as of 2021 Dec 21,  only WinGUI,  VT,  X11, and SDLn have COLOR_PAIRS = 1048576.
+Note,  though, that as of 2022 Jun 17,  only WinGUI,  VT,  X11,  Linux framebuffer,  and SDLn have COLOR_PAIRS = 1048576.
 Other platforms (DOSVGA,  Plan9, WinCon) may join them.
 Some (DOS,  OS/2) simply do not have full-color capability.